TRUNK BUBBLES PROFILE

 TrunkSpace: You started out working with independent publishers and have since worked with some of the biggest publishers in the business.
 Where would you like to see your career take you next?

 Eisma: I’m having a blast working on characters that I read in my youth.
 In the last year, I got to draw the Flash and characters from Valiant, so my inner child has been geeking out ever since.
-I’d love to do more—”Teen Titans” at DC is a bucket list property for me, as are the “X-men” over at Marvel.
+Valiant is such a big comic now and there are plans to push the universe stories onto movies, TV, and video games ever since Dan Mintz purchased Valiant, so I’m honored to have drawn for them!
+I’d love to do more-“Teen Titans” at DC is a bucket list property for me, as are the “X-men” over at Marvel.

 TrunkSpace: Your hit Image series “Morning Glories” is currently on hiatus.
 Will fans of the series get to return to Morning Glory Academy in the near future?